 Slide slots used with shouldered washer screws (included) allow a full 1" of vertical deflection

-Precision-located ribs enhance strength while allowing ductility
+Precision-located stiffeners enhance strength while allowing ductility

 Allowable anchorage loads are also limited by the SCS Connector Loads above for slide applications and fixed applications.
 Use the minimum tabulated values from the connector and anchorage load tables as applicable.

 Allowable loads for self-drilling screws and PDPAT powder-actuated fasteners are based on installation in minimum 3/16"-thick structural steel with Fy = 36 ksi.
 PDPAT values are also provided for A572 steel.
 Values listed above maybe used where other thicknesses of steel are encountered provided that the fastener has equal or better tested values into thicker steel.
-It is the responsibility of the Designer to select the proper length fasteners based on the steel thickness installation.
+It is the responsibility of the designer to select the proper length fasteners based on the steel thickness installation.

 For screw fastener installation into steel backed by concrete, predrilling of both the steel and the concrete is suggested.
 For predrilling, use a maximum 3/16"-diameter drill bit.